HOW TRADES ARE CALCULATED in traders diaries

 Conclusion

-It is incorrect to compare trades in the diary with closed positions in CScalp.
-You need to be able to distinguish a trade from a closed position.
-We hope that after reading this article you will understand the difference between a deal, a closed position and a trade.
+It is incorrect to compare trades in the Diary with closed positions in CScalp.
+It is essential to distinguish a trade from a closed position.
+We hope that after reading this article, you will understand the difference between a transaction, a closed position, and a trade.